Getting started with the Mapbox Directions API

 Next, you'll build a function called getRoute to make the API request and add the resulting route as a new layer.
 You'll then call that function when the map loads.

 Within the getRoute function, specify the start and end coordinates.
 The start was defined outside of this function and the end will be passed in as an argument.
-Use an XHR object to make the API request.
+Use the Fetch API to make the API request.
 You can then use the response to get all the relevant objects and use the geometry to add the response as a layer to the map.
 You can end this part of the code by executing it with a request after the map loads so that it makes a route that begins and ends at the start location.

 Add the following code right after the start constant that you declared earlier: